 Kyphoplasty is a surgical treatment option for pain caused by a vertebral compression fracture.

-This procedure can stabilize bones and restore some, if not all, lost vertebral body height if performed within eight weeks of the original fracture.
+At The Pain Experts of Arizona in Phoenix Kyphoplasty can stabilize bones and restore some, if not all, lost vertebral body height if performed within eight weeks of the original fracture.
 This surgery uses a surgical balloon to expand the compressed vertebra before filling that space with bone cement.
 The balloon allows the vertebra to return to its correct position before the bone cement hardens and reinforces the vertebra.

 Kyphoplasty is only for pain related to a recent vertebral fracture, not other back problems, such as a herniated disc, spinal stenosis, or arthritis affecting the back.
 It cannot treat old or chronic fractures of the spine, and those living with severe osteoporosis are not candidates for this treatment.
 Kyphoplasty cannot correct an established deformity of the spine, such as scoliosis, nor does it reduce any back pain associated with stooping forward or poor posture.
 It is also not a treatment option for younger patients and those whose compression fracture occurred through trauma or injury.